P1sec/hermes-dec/docs/GUI index worker pipe IPC.md

 This document presents the interprocess communication used for the decompiler/index worker to communicate with the main Websocket server worker over the `hermes-dec` GUI.

-Communication is done over unidirectional unbuffered process pipe (stdout) communication, and passing CLI arguments + UNIX signal for cancelling on the other side.
+Communication is done over unidirectional unbuffered process pipe (stdout) communication, and passing CLI arguments + watching the present of an otherwise input pipe (stdin) for cancelling cleanly on the other side whenever the parent process gets terminated.

 ## Subprocess args

 The subprocess shall have the following arguments:

 ```
-argv[0]: Python interpreter
+orig_argv[0]: Python interpreter
-argv[1]: Worker script full path
+orig_argv[1]: Worker script full path
-argv[2]: Data folder path
+orig_argv[2]: Data folder path
-argv[3]: Raw .HBC file path
+orig_argv[3]: Raw .HBC file path
 ```

 ## Cancel signal (parent->child)

 Just a SIGINT/simulated CTRL+C should be used for ending out the subprocess when needed (for example when the parent process gets interrupted itself)

-We should maybe simulate `prctl(PR_SET_PDEATHSIG` on Linux (in addition to our `atexit` call) to do this cleanly.
+The child watches the presence of an otherwise unused stdin pipe in a background/daemon thread, and interrupts its main thread whenever the stdin pipe gets broken.

 ## Child end signal (child->parent)